ConfigSentry

 crontab -l

-You should see a ConfigSentry collector watchdog entry.
-Wait for the first scheduled run — the audit should appear in the ConfigSentry dashboard under Audits.
+Use Show collector status to confirm the config file is found, local settings are complete, and the collector service is healthy.
+Wait for the first scheduled run - the audit should appear in the ConfigSentry dashboard under Audits.

-If you have enabled syslog-triggered collection, ensure the host firewall (e.g. iptables or ufw) allows inbound UDP traffic on the configured listener port.
+If you have enabled syslog-triggered collection, ensure the host firewall, such as iptables or ufw, allows inbound UDP traffic on the configured listener port.
 By default this is UDP port 2216.

-Remove the cron entry with crontab -e and delete the collector directory.
-No system-wide packages are installed.
+After that, remove the cron entry if it still exists and delete the collector directory.
+No system-wide packages are installed by the collector itself.